HendrikPetertje/Awaskaki/README.md

 ##Rules of customisation

+The design of the page is made by default.php and style.css in the the themes folder.
+I use the index.html file to make local previews of pages.

 To make a default-page only editable field paste the following code in the page and change the example text to you desired name. never build 2 fields with the same name on 1 page, unless you want items from one block to show up in the other as well.

 	<?php $a = new Area('Example'); $a->display($c); ?>